mh0093/NWM-BE3S/README.md

 The model code has been tested using modules such as intel/2018b, netCDF/4.6.1, netCDF-Fortran/4.4.4.

 More helpful instruction on how to compile the code can be found: https://ral.ucar.edu/projects/wrf_hydro/documentation/wrf-hydro-v52-documentation

+The NWM-BE3S code aims to represent the stream-hilllslope catchment-scale continuum processes for improved predictability of catchment hydrologic variables.